 The Professional Standards Division is responsible for providing a myriad of critical services that support the mission and operations of the Rutgers University Police Department (RUPD).
-Click on the links below to learn more about our services:

 After years of intense review, the RUPD exceeded the requirements of highly regarded and broadly recognized bodies of Law Enforcement Accreditation standards.
 This represents the satisfactory completion of a thorough agency-wide self evaluation, followed by a comprehensive review by a team of independent assessors.
 The RUPD is proud to be accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA), the New Jersey State Association of Chiefs of Police (NJSACOP LEAP) and the International Association of Campus Law Enforcement Administrators (IACLEA).